 Helping transplant patients live longer, healthier lives.

-Research is central to the overall mission of Roswell Park Cancer Institute.
+Research is central to the overall mission of Roswell Park Comprehensive Cancer Center.
 In the field of blood and marrow transplantation (BMT), research enables us to fine-tune the care we provide before, during, and after transplant; to make transplantation possible for more patients who need it; and to extend and improve the lives of BMT patients and survivors both here and around the world.

 These are just a few of the projects we’re working on: